mashif21/to_do_list/README.md

   - UI Improvements and responsiveness
   - Pagination in to do list
   - Test cases
-    Time needed for the above mentioned features are around 6 hours.
+  - Added debounce and throttling features in order to manage concurrency Time needed for the above mentioned features are around 6 hours.
     I Can even finish it quicker but i believe quality is more important than quantity